Azure/azure-powershell/src/Compute/Compute/help/New-AzVM.md

 New-AzVM -ResourceGroupName $ResourceGroupName -Location $LocationName -VM $VirtualMachine -Verbose
 ```

+This command creates a VM from a marketplace image without a Public IP.

 ### Example 4: Create a VM with a UserData value:
 ```powershell
 ## VM Account